-The Spiritual Journey Through Mexico immerses you in the mysterious history of Mayan, Aztec, and Olmec cultures by visiting ruins, sacred sites, and participating in indigenous ceremonies.
+Go on a spiritual journey through Mexico, immersing yourself in the mysterious history of the Maya, Aztec, and Olmec cultures, visiting ruins, sacred sites, and participating in shaman-led ceremonies.

-Mexico City – Visit the ruins of Teotihuacan and Templo Mayor and learn about the indigenous cultures and practices at the National Museum of Anthropology
+Mexico City – Visit the ruins of Teotihuacan and Templo Mayor and learn about indigenous cultures at the National Anthropology Museum

-Villahermosa – Get an insight to Olmec culture through their artifacts
+Villahermosa – Learn all about the Olmec culture through their artifacts at La Venta Museum

 Sumidero Canyon – Embark on a boat ride to witness the towering rock walls of this beautiful canyon